dhanilan/dbchat/README.md

 # DBChat
-An agentic AI application for chatting with existing databases
+An agentic AI application for chatting with existing relational databases

 # Features
 - Uses an Agentic approach to answer to user's question